bartvandebiezen/css-conventions/css-conventions.md

 ### Write selectors in lower-case and use hyphen-delimited syntax.

-- CSS is a hyphen-delimted syntax.
+- CSS is a hyphen-delimited syntax.
 - Makes it easier to read and scan.

 **Right:**